Twcash/Aquarion/README.md

 # Tantros-test
 An Attempt to add tantros
+must be on a BE build for weather to work.
+This is optional.
 May or may not be good but I will try my best. not compatiable with Foo's client, New Horizons, and possibly more